devkewalramani/servicenow-gtm-playbook/README.md

 Customers who buy product without services rarely achieve the outcomes they expected.
 Partners who separate the two motions create churn.
 Services attach at the point of sale is a commercial discipline, not an upsell.

 **3. The platform is bigger than ITSM.**
 ITSM is the entry point.
 The expansion opportunity is in CMDB, ITOM, PPM, custom app development, and AI-driven automation.
-Partners who only sell ITSM leave most of the platform value — and most of the revenue — on the table.
+Partners who only sell ITSM leave most of the platform value and most of the revenue on the table.

 **4. Day 2 is the moat.**
 Managed services, upgrade support, and ongoing optimization are where partner economics actually work.
 The initial implementation is the entry cost.
 The managed services relationship is the asset.

 **5. The buyer has changed.**
 ServiceNow decisions increasingly involve business unit leaders, not just IT.
 The CHRO, CFO, and COO are now in the room.
-Partner sellers who can hold that conversation — connecting platform capability to business outcomes in non-technical language — win at a different rate than those who can only speak to IT leadership.
+Partner sellers who can hold that conversation, connecting platform capability to business outcomes in non-technical language, a win at a different rate than those who can only speak to IT leadership.

 **6. AI is reshaping the GTM motion right now.**
 ServiceNow's Now Assist and AI Agents roadmap is giving partners a new entry point into accounts that have stalled on traditional ITSM expansion.
 The AI conversation opens doors that the platform renewal conversation does not.